-Having noted the high incidence of co-occurrence of personality disorders with other personality disorders, and with various Axis I disorders, the question arises as to how might we explain this high rate of co-occurrence.
+Having noted the high incidence of co-occurrence of personality disorders with other disorders, the question arises as to why this might be so.
 To date, there are no universally agreed upon explanations.
 It may ultimately be the case that each pairing of disorders will end up having its own unique set of reasons for co-occurrence.
 It is also possible that the diagnostic system is not yet accurate enough.
 We may eventually discover that in cases where there appear to be two disorders, there is really only one.
-While we cannot provide definitive explanations for the high rate of co-occurrence, we will describe few of the current hypotheses and possibilities that researchers are currently considering:
+While we cannot provide definitive explanations for the high rate of co-occurrence, we will describe few of the current hypotheses and discuss some of the possibilities that researchers are currently considering:

 1.)
 It may be that the presence of co-occurring disorders is exactly as it appears: there are simply two distinctly different disorders occurring within a person at the same time.
-In other words, people may literally have more than one unrelated condition at a time, such as occurs when someone with a cancer diagnosis, also gets the Flu.
-There would surely be some symptom overlap such as fatigue and perhaps nausea, but there are two separate and distinct disorders present.
+In other words, people may literally have more than one unrelated condition at a time.
+For instance, someone with a cancer diagnosis can also get the Flu.
+We would be able to notice some symptom overlap such as fatigue and perhaps nausea, but there are two separate and distinct disorders present.
 Similarly, it could be possible that Borderline Personality Disorder and Eating Disorders share some symptom over-lap, but there are still two distinct disorders present.
-While the simplicity of this explanation is appealing, it does not explain why such disorders should be observed to co-occur more frequently than can reasonably attributed to chance; so, it feels rather unsatisfying.
+While the simplicity of this explanation is appealing, it does not explain why such disorders should be observed to co-occur more frequently than can reasonably attributed to chance.

 5.)
 A final hypothesis many experts entertain is that a common, yet unidentified, underlying factor may explain the existence of two or more co-occurring disorders.
 In such a case, the co-occurring conditions would appear to be different expressions of the same underlying, yet-to-be-identified cause.
 To illustrate this concept we might easily (but erroneously) conclude that ice cream causes accidental drowning.
-Of course, the hidden, underlying factor is higher temperatures during summer months which cause both ice cream sales and drowning episodes to increase.
+Of course, the hidden, underlying factor is higher temperatures during summer months.
+The higher temperatures cause an increase in both ice cream sales and drowning.
 This unidentified, underlying factor hypothesis was investigated by Ted Reichborn-Kjennerud and colleagues (2007) who examined the relationship between people with Avoidant Personality Disorder and people with Social Phobia.
 They concluded there were identical genetic risk factors (yet unidentified) in both groups.
 Different environmental factors appear to exert an influence that determines which disorder eventually emerges.

-In summary, the distinction between Axis I and Axis II disorders is often difficult to make.
-It is clear that some Axis I and Axis II disorders co-occur quite frequently, as do Axis II personality disorders within the same cluster.
+In summary, the distinction between similar disorders is often difficult to make.
+It is clear that some disorders co-occur quite frequently.
 However, our current state of knowledge has not yet uncovered the exact reasons for this phenomenon.
 Whether this represents a technical problem with the present-day diagnostic system, or whether there is some deeper, underlying influence at work, we do not yet know.
 As research continues, the answers will eventually emerge.
 In the meanwhile, the definitive causes, course, and biological underpinnings of many of the mental illnesses remains unknown.